Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 R-type instructions involve operation between two operands stored in two on-chip registers.
 The fetched instruction should provide the address to the two operands and help the processor to decode the type of operation to be performed.

-<b>EXAMPLE</b>
+- **EXAMPLE**
       - Instruction: add x28, x12, x13
       - Description: The contents of register x1 and x12 are to be added and stored back to the x2 register.

      - As per the ISA,

       - Hex equivalent: 00d60e33

       - Bin equivalent: 00000000110101100000111000110011

       - Opcode: 011_0011

       - funct3: 3’b000

       - funct7: 7’b000_0000

       - rs1_addr: 5’hC

       - rs2_addr: 5’hd

       - rd_addr: 5’h1C

       - The instruction has been stored at memory location: 40 (or 28H)

       - Machine cycles taken: 1

       - No. of clock cycles: 3

      - Working:

       - In the first cycle, the address from the processor is sent to the icache and instruction reaches the processor in the second cycle.
       - In next cycle, the instruction is decoded and data is read from the on-chip registers
       - In the third cycle, the addition is performed and data is sent to on-chip registers for storage.

 <p align ="center">
  <img src="https://github.com/GayazPatan/Images/assets/156210984/fbeffdbb-717f-4b36-aad4-7b20a4092d91" width="720px" height=auto />
 </p>